 The cyclical nature of the tanker industry causes significant increases or decreases in the revenue that we earn from our vessels, particularly those vessels that operate in the spot market or participate in pools that are concentrated in the spot market such as the Scorpio Pools.
-We currently do not have any vessels employed on time charter contracts.
 Additionally, we have the ability to remove our vessels from the pools on relatively short notice if attractive time charter opportunities arise.
-A \$1,000 per day increase or decrease in spot rates for all of our vessel classes would have increased or decreased our operating income by \$40.3 million and \$46.9 million for the years ended December 31, 2022 and 2021, respectively.
+A \$1,000 per day increase or decrease in spot rates for all of our vessel classes would have increased or decreased our operating income by \$35.3 million and \$40.3 million for the years ended December 31, 2023 and 2022, respectively.